Post Chemotherapy Home Remedies: Minimize Side Effects of Chemotherapy

 Nausea and Vomiting

 A common side effect of chemotherapy is nausea.
 Doctors prescribe the intake of anti emetics to control this.
 On one hand, these medications help in preventing nausea symptoms in intensity as well as frequency, and on the other hand, they have many side effects like constipation, flushing of the skin, problems sleeping (insomnia), indigestion and headaches.
-If you are experiencing any of these side effects and you would like to get them under control, you may wish to consider using medical cannabis.
-If you live in the state of Michigan, you might want to take a look cannabis in michigan who will be able to offer you any help and support.

 An alternate suggestion would be the application of Clarified butter with asafetida.
 Mix one tablespoon of Clarified butter heated with two pinches of asafetida and keep this mixture.
 Apply in the belly button after every meal.